mmiefm1/NEURAL_STYLE_TRANSFER/README.md

 - **Extracting style and content features**:
   - For the style layers, we will use the first layer of each convolutional block.
 Also for each style layer we will use the gram matrix and store these results in a list.

-    - The function for calculating the gram mmatrix is as follows:
+    - The function for calculating the gram matrix is as follows:
 ```python
     def gram_matrix(input_tensor):
       """ Calculates the gram matrix and divides by the number of locations